This is how to download macOS Big Sur (and not wreck your Mac)

 The macOS interface received a much-needed facelift.
 Windows and toolbars feel larger, and they are more rounded.
 Many folks agree that the Dark Mode looks much better on Big Sur compared to Catalina.
 The new Finder looks so weightless and thin!

 The Control Center is praised by many.
 A quick pane to manage settings like sound and brightness right at your fingertips is convenient.
 And while you’re doing all this, you can skip music tracks.
 By the way, if you ever used CleanMyMac X and its Assistant, you’ll find the new Control Center strikingly familiar.
 Might there be a coincidence?

 Download the free version of this software here.
 This app is truly a Mac gem that is above any other Mac fixer in terms of design and thoughtfulness of each feature.

 Craig Federighi boldly states that we’ll see “the biggest Safari update in its history.”
 There is an instant one-click translator, refreshed tabs, and something for your passwords too.
 Safari will check your entered passwords for potential password leaks that had happened in the past.
 In macOS Big Sur Safari takes a hit on Chrome, promising much faster speeds.
 Luckily, you can prove this on your own Mac when you download macOS Big Sur installer.

 We’ve just told you how to install macOS Big Sur on your Mac.
 This brand new operating system promises a bunch of revolutionary tools for your computer.
 Just imagine, a floating Dock!
 Or, notification panel you can customize.

-If you decide to go ahead and download macOS Big Sur developer beta, here’s once again a reminder that betas can be buggy.
 It might also be useful to clean up your drive before you attempt the update.
 You can use our favorite cleaner, CleanMyMac X, or do it manually.
 That’s all for today — stay safe and healthy!